-Personal background
+Personal Background

 Paul was born in Cheltenham but spent most of his formative years growing up in the centre of Oxford.
 He first came to Cambridge as a history undergraduate at Trinity Hall in 1976.

-When not teaching, Paul is a serious mountaineer (specialising in mixed-rock, snow and ice climbing in the Alps).
+Aside from teaching, Paul has enjoyed mountaineering (specialising in mixed-rock, snow and ice climbing in the Alps).
 He is also an enthusiastic landscape photographer (mountains especially), and loves most kinds of music (particularly classical and jazz).
-He also loves to travel and is something of an aficionado of contemporary ‘Nordic Noir’.

 Roles outside Ridley